Skip to content

 Similarly, the bottom bar chart will plot Name vs. Population from the CountryInContinentRegion table.

-Now that we have the panels completed, we will show how to maximise the different bar charts depending on the filtering of the text fields.
+Now that the panels are completed, we will maximise the different bar charts depending on the filtering of the text fields.
 We want the logic as follows:

 • if the Continent text field is empty we should have the Continent vs. Population plot